-If you want to live in a homeowners association, or HOA, there’ll likely be extra fees attached to your home and community rules to follow.
+If you want to live in a homeowners association, or HOA, there’ll likely be extra fees attached to your home and rules to follow.
 Here’s everything you need to know about living in an HOA.

 What is an HOA?